frclba/flowers-vr/concept-text.md

 This first part of the system is the one that understands the health percentage in a box of flowers or which kind of flower it is.
 Saving this information for later usage.

 Machine learning is growing as an important field of technology.
 It is known as a universal function aproximator.
 It works by giving the computer lots of examples and then adjusting the relationship between inputs and outputs.
-Being able to save a trained model is important because of the cost of the training process.
+Being able to save the learning model is important because of the cost of the training process.

 For example, if we want to teach a neural network to classify a sunflower, we will take several sunflower-labeled pictures, insert them into a ML model which adjusts itself based on each pixel of an image.